QuarkChain/w3mail/README.md

 ```

 #### Register
-When sending an encrypted email to an address, the symmetric key for encrypting the email also needs to be sent to the address,  and the user can use this key to decrypt the email content after receiving the email.
-The secret key can only be viewed by the recipient, so it needs to be encrypted with the recipient's public key.

 When a user registers, his public key is submitted to the blockchain, allowing other users to send him encrypted emails.
 ```
 export async function register(contract, publicKey) {